Skip to main content

 Nearly every Emergency Communications Center (ECC)/Public Safety Answering Point (PSAP) in the U.S. uses a computer-aided dispatch (CAD) system to dispatch 911 calls and to facilitate records management.
 Very few, if any, CAD system components are uniform across vendors.

-This situation creates a significant barrier to transferring emergency calls and associated data—such as caller location information—an essential function required for the 911 community to transition to Next Generation 911 (NG911) functionality.
-It also creates a significant challenge for transferring call information to first responders in the field via public safety broadband networks such as the nationwide public safety broadband network (NPSBN) being implemented by the First Responder Network Authority (FirstNet), which is needed to enhance responder safety and situational awareness.
+This situation creates a significant barrier to transferring emergency calls and associated data, such as caller location information, an essential function required for the 911 community to transition to Next Generation 911 (NG911) functionality.
+It also creates a significant challenge for transferring call information to first responders in the field via emergency responder broadband networks such as the nationwide public safety broadband network (NPSBN) being implemented by the First Responder Network Authority (FirstNet), which is needed to enhance responder safety and situational awareness.

-The report, Current Status of Computer-Aided Dispatch Interoperability, was released in July 2022.
-This analysis is the product of symposia with both PSAP stakeholders and with industry representatives conducted in early 2022.
+The project’s first report, Current Status of Computer-Aided Dispatch Interoperability, was released in July 2022 and summarized the current status of CAD and the challenges associated with establishing an interoperable 911 CAD data-sharing capability nationwide.
+The analysis is the product of symposia with both PSAP stakeholders and with industry representatives conducted in early 2022.
 Though each group identified different challenges to achieving seamless interoperability, the two aligned on the following as primary obstacles to data-sharing:

 • PSAP leadership and the slow decision-making progress